thc840/DSA/Practicals.md

 > Language : JAVA

-- Represent a given graph using adjacency matrix
+- Represent a given graph using adjacency matrix.
   - To perform DFS and using adjacency list to perform BFS.
   - Use the map of area around college as graph.
-    - Identify prominent landmark as nodes
+  - Identify prominent landmark as nodes.
   - Perform DFS on that graph.
   - Perform BFS on that graph.

 ---